european-public-network/european-public-network.github.io/docs/4000_developers/4600_tooling/4640_deployment.md

 **Currently: For security reasons, the ownership of the ENS addresses are reserved for the members of the evan GmbH.**

-To register a ENS address, contact the evan.network team [here](https://gitter.im/evannetwork) and send us your desired ens subdomain and your accountId. (**No one of the evan.network team will ask you for your data or private key!
+To register a ENS address, contact the European Public Network team [here](https://gitter.im/evannetwork) and send us your desired ens subdomain and your accountId. (**No one of the European Public Network team will ask you for your data or private key!
 Never send your private data to others!**).
 Mostly, the evan.network team will reserve you a sub domain, so you can manage your addresses behind, by yourself.
 Don't forget to prefix the name of your DApp with the subdomain that were assigned to you